90 Facebook Post Prompts

 Cytology & Shedding Solutions: Analyzing skin cells and tips for managing the "fur-nado" in your house.

-Tonometry: Screening for Glaucoma by measuring eye pressure—important for certain breeds.
+Tonometry: Screening for glaucoma by measuring eye pressure—important for certain breeds.

 Blood Pressure & Winter Wellness: Managing hypertension and protecting pets from antifreeze and ice.

-Screening for Lumps & Bumps: How to do a "monthly massage" to find new growths early.
+Screening for Lumps & Bumps: How to do a "monthly massage" to find new growths early. (use a different breed, including mutts)

 Why Pre-Anesthetic Bloodwork?
 Understanding why we check organ function before surgery.